AlexSkrypnyk/shellvar/README.md

 values are printed to STDOUT in the CSV format.
 You can also change the output format to Markdown table or Markdown blocks.

-Given the following shell script:
+Given the following shell script (see [extended example](tests/Fixtures/test-data.sh) used in tests):

 ```bash
 # Assignment to scalar value.